villares/villares/README.md

 ### Hi there 👋

+- 🔭 I'm currently working on a PhD at Unicamp
+- 🌱 I’m currently learning how not to talk too much and concentrate
+- 👯 I’m looking to collaborate on open resources to teach programming in a visual context
+- 💬 Ask me about drawing with Python!
+- 📫 How to reach me: [twitter.com/villares](https://twitter.com/villares)
+- 😄 Pronouns: he/him

 <!--
 **villares/villares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.